vinny/share-on/README.md

 Git branches
 ------------
 The main development branch is `master`, contains the latest stable version.
 The `develop` branch contains future development versions.
-The `ascraeus` branch contains the extension for phpBB 3.1.0.
+The `extension` branch contains the extension for phpBB 3.1.0.

 Contributing